Our US website cwst.com site is currently under construction, hence we are redirecting it to our UK site cwst.co.uk.

 Parylene is a highly lubricious and ultra-thin conformal coating with outstanding chemical, moisture and electrical barrier protection for metals, elastomers, electronics and plastic.

-This process is applied by vapour deposition under a vacuum, in a coating chamber at room temperature.
-It involves exposing objects to a gas-phase monomer at low pressure, and through vacuum deposition the Parylene condenses and polymerizes on the object’s surface – increasing the thickness.
+This surface treatment process is applied by vapour deposition under a vacuum, in a coating chamber at ambient temperature.
+It involves exposing objects to a gas-phase monomer at low pressure, and through vacuum deposition the Parylene condenses and polymerises on the component’s surface – increasing the thickness.

 Find out more about Parylene Conformal Coatings.